 3. Marlborough in New Zealand

-The Marlborough region is one of the top New Zealand wine regions and produces around 77% of all New Zealand’s wine.
+The Marlborough region is one of the best wine regions around the world and one of New Zealand’s top wine regions – it produces around 77% of all New Zealand’s wine.
 The wine produced in Marlborough is known for its distinctive fruity characteristics and smooth aroma.
 Locals say there is a magical synergy of the climate and soil which makes the Marlborough wine so sought after.

 Beyond its natural beauty, the wine lands of Marlborough come with history too.
 In the past centuries Māori cultivated Kumara crops in the areas.
 It wasn’t until 1873 when a pioneering Scottish farmer and grape grower, David Herd, planted the first vineyard in Marlborough.
 There are dozens of wineries in the Marlborough region but for first time visitors, it’s best to take the Marlborough Wine Trail which takes travellers on a journey of discovery.